mikependon/RepoDB.NET/_posts/2020-04-24-what-makes-you-consider-to-use-an-orm.md

 #### Maintainabilities

-One of the main reason why most developers opt to use an ORM is the maintainability of the codes.
-When you use an ORM, the codes that you are written is relatively small, thus making it more faster, more easy to read and maintain.
+One of the main reason why most developers opt to use an ORM is the maintainability of the .
+When you use an ORM, the  that you are written is relatively small, thus making it more faster, more easy to read and maintain.

 **Imagine the efforts and complexities when creating a repository like this** without you concerning the other possibilities (ie: different `primary keys`, `identities`, generic `column projections`, etc) and the qualities.